 You will be in hospital for a couple of days, and maybe a little longer.
 To allow your digestive system time to recover, you won’t be permitted to eat anything for a couple of days, and once you can you will start off gently, on liquids.
 After that, you will move on to pureed and very soft foods before you can begin eating solids again.

 You will need to take things gradually over the next few weeks and you will be given diet and exercise guidelines, although it will take around a month before you can start exercising.

-Find out more about our quality-checked clinics and what they offer.
+Find out more about our quality-checked clinics in Mexico and see what they offer.

-Ready to book?
-See below for easy ways to arrange an appointment, or to get in touch with our Customer Care Team if you’d like to discuss Sleeve Gastrectomies in Mexico in greater detail.
+To book, see below for easy ways to arrange an appointment, or to get in touch with our Customer Care Team if you’d like to discuss sleeve gastrectomies in Mexico in greater detail.

 What to Expect After Weight Loss Surgery.
 WebMD.
 Website accessed: 23 September 2020. https://www.webmd.com/diet/obesity/what-to-expect-after-weight-loss-surgery#1

 Zuckerman, Diana, Ph.D.; Carroll, Jenna.
 Gastric Lap-Bands: What You Need to Know.
 National Center for Health Research.
 2019.